sahara101/Movie-Roulette/README.md

 # Random Plex Movie
 Docker container which chooses a random movie from your Plex Library.
 You can send a watch request to Plex Client with the chosen movie.
 You can also turn on your Apple TV and each chosen movie has links to TMDB, Trakt and IMDB.

 # Tested Players
-- Apple TV
+- Apple TV - with turn on function
 - Plex HTPC MacOS Client
 - iPhone
 - Plex for LGTV (WebOS)